SuperPWA/super-progressive-web-apps/readme.txt

 * First release of the plugin.

 == Upgrade Notice ==

+= 1.6 =
+* New Feature: WordPress Multisite Compatibility.
+One of the most requested features for SuperPWA is now here!
+* New Feature: Added description to the manifest.
+You can now include a brief description of what your app is about.
+* Enhancement: Moved manifest to the very top of wp_head for better compatibility with some browsers.
+* Enhancement: Improved the file and folder naming, organization, and inline documentation for better readability.
+* Enhancement: Force https on all assets and dependencies solving the problem of http:// URLs in manifest and service worker once and for all.
+* Enhancement: Relative URL for manifest for out of the box compatibility with CDN's.
+* Enhancement: Removed forcing of trailing slash on manifest and service worker URLs for better compatibility.

 = 1.5 =
 * New Feature: OneSignal integration for Push notifications.